Pometry/Raphtory/docs/source/Analysis/queries.md

 * First, you can filter the timeline to the segment you are interested in.
 * Secondly, you can create a collection of perspectives over the selected timeline.
 * Thirdly, you can apply a sequence of graph operations (such as `step` and `iterate`) that end with a `select()` (returning a {scaladoc}`com.raphtory.algorithms.api.Table`) and a sequence of table operations to get a writable result for your query.
-* Finally, you can write out your result using an {scaladoc}`com.raphtory.algorithms.api.OutputFormat`.
+* Finally, you can write out your result using a {scaladoc}`com.raphtory.algorithms.api.output.sink.Sink`.
 This last step kicks off the computation inside Raphtory.

 A conceptual example of the stages for creating perspectives from a temporal graph is depicted below.